-20 Indeed, the "safe and orderly" development of civil aviation is one of the core purposes of the Chicago Convention, and the Convention's focus on the safety of civil aviation passengers is just one reason why provisions like Article 82 of the Convention establish the undertaking of ICAO Members "not to enter into any ... obligations and understandings [inconsistent with the terms of the Chicago Convention]".
-Convention on International Civil Aviation, signed at Chicago on 7 December 1944 (hereinafter "Chicago Convention"), Preamble and Art.
-82 (BESUM Vol. II, Annex 1).
+21 Indeed, the "safe and orderly" development of civil aviation is one of the core purposes of the Chicago Convention, which governs the exercise of the privileges granted by the IASTA.
+IASTA Art.
+I, Section 2 (BEUM Vol. II, Annex 2).
+And the Chicago Convention's focus on the safety of civil aviation passengers is just one reason why provisions like Article 82 of the Convention establish the undertaking of ICAO Members "not to enter into any ... obligations and understandings [inconsistent with the terms of the Chicago Convention]".
+Chicago Convention, Preamble and Art.
+82 (BEUM Vol. II, Annex 1).

-demonstrates that they only agreed to five out of the seven contingency routes in effect after significant delay and only after the intervention of the ICAO Council, including at its extraordinary session of 31 July 2017.22 A comparison of Figure 1 and Figure 3 from Qatar's Counter-Memorial clearly shows the reduction in routes available to Qatar-registered aircraft.23
+2.10 Joint Appellants also claim that they "promptly adopted contingency measures in order to preserve the safety of civil aviation".22 But the record demonstrates that they only agreed to five out of the seven contingency routes in effect after significant delay and only after the intervention of the ICAO Council, including at its extraordinary session of 31 July 2017.23 A comparison of Figure 1 and Figure 3 from Qatar's Counter-Memorial clearly shows the reduction in routes available to Oatar-registered aircraft.
+24

-2.11 Joint Appellants also do not deny that there are substantially fewer routes available for Qatar-registered aircraft now than before the aviation prohibitions, a circumstance that has seriously compromised the safety, security, regularity and economy of civil aviation.24 For example, whereas Qatar-registered aircraft had five different air traffic routes through the UAE FIR available before the prohibitions, they now have only one.25 The aviation prohibitions have also caused
+2.11 Joint Appellants also do not deny that there are substantially fewer routes available for Qatar-registered aircraft now than before the aviation prohibitions, a circumstance that has seriously compromised the safety, security, regularity and economy of civil aviation.25 For example, whereas Qatar-registered aircraft had five different air traffic routes through the UAE FIR available before the prohibitions, they now have only one.26 The aviation prohibitions have also caused

-22 QCM (A), para.
-2.19.
+23 QCM (B), para.
+2.20.
 Joint Appellants self-servingly misconstrue praise for region-wide "improvements of the implemented contingency plan" as praise for their own actions.
-BESUR, para.
+BEUR, para.
 2.39, fn.
 144 (citing ICAO Council, Third ATM Contingency Coordination Meeting for Qatar, Summary of Discussions, ICAO Doc.
 ACCM/3 (5-6 Sept.
 2017), para.
-6.2 (QCM (A) Vol. III, Annex 27).
+6.2 (QCM (B) Vol. III, Annex 27).
 The efforts of the ICAO Council and ICAO's Middle East Regional Office in fact prove Qatar's point that it was only after ICAO's intervention that most of the contingency routes were ultimately approved, though it took quite some time for several such routes.
-See QCM (A), paras.
-2.16-2.19.
+See QCM (B), paras.
+2.17-2.20.

-23 See QCM (A), paras.
-2.14, 2.20.
+24 See QCM (B), paras.
+2.15, 2.21.

-24 Ibid., para.
-2.21.
+25 Ibid., para.
+2.22.
 See also Qatar Civil Aviation Authority, Air Navigation Department, Reply to Conclusion 17/19 MIDANPIRG/17, Assessment of Contingency Routes (7 July 2019), p.
 2: "The present contingency arrangements do not support current operating traffic levels and therefore do not support predicted traffic growth within the Region.
 Routinely, and particularly with regard to inbound traffic peak periods to Doha, it is obvious that existing contingency routes are 'not fit for purpose'[,] result in regular overload situations (inbound) and significant delays to outbound traffic from Doha.
-This, in addition to managing the traffic with increased coordination outside of the current Letters of Agreement (LOAs)[,] poses a Significant Safety Concern" (QR (A) Vol. II, Annex 6) (emphasis in original).
+This, in addition to managing the traffic with increased coordination outside of the current Letters of Agreement (LOAs)[,] poses a Significant Safety Concern".
+(QR (B) Vol. II, Annex 6) (emphasis in original).

-25 QCM (A), para.
-2.19.
-And while there is still a lot to be said regarding the contingency routes Joint Appellants eventually agreed to, it is the on-going violations of the Chicago Convention that are at issue here-it is because of these violations that contingency routes became even necessary to access the high seas or the airspace of third countries.

-an increased number of incidents involving military traffic in close proximity to Qatar-registered civilian aircraft.26
+26 QCM (B), para.
+2.20.
+And while there is still a lot to be said regarding the contingency routes Joint Appellants eventually agreed to, it is the on-going violations of the IASTA that are at issue an increased number of incidents involving military traffic in close proximity to Qatar-registered civilian aircraft.27